Raku/roast/README.md

 Please consider this test suite to be the bleeding edge of Raku development.
 New tests, tests for proposed new features, etc., will live on this 'master' branch.
-Once a specification is cut, a branch will be created for that version of the spec, e.g., `6.c` for *Christmas* language release.
+Once a specification is cut, a tag will be created for that version of the spec, e.g., `6.c` for *Christmas* language release.
 If errata becomes available, it will be kept in `-errata` branch for that specific language version, e.g. `6.c-errata` for `6.c`.